 Why book online in advance?
 It’s true, you will likely be able to negotiate a cheaper price if you book your Colca Canyon tour in Arequipa instead of online.
-However, there is no guarentee of what you will get and we often find these “tour agencies” in Peru will tell you anything to make a sale even if it is a lie.
+However, there is no guarentee of what you will get and we often find these “tour agencies” in Peru will tell you anything to make a sale, even if it is a lie.
 If you want to be sure about quality, booking online with a reviewed company and documented inclusions will ensure you get the experience you want!

 Heading to Puno after Arequipa?
 Consider saving yourself some driving time and book a full-day Colca Canyon tour that ends with a transfer to Puno!

-On this tour, you bring your luggage with you and after a full-day experiencing the Colca Canyon, you will be transferred directly to your hotel in Puno.
+On this tour, you bring your luggage with you and after a full-day of experiencing the Colca Canyon, you will be transferred directly to your hotel in Puno.
 This will save you driving time as the Colca Canyon is located in between Arequipa and Puno.

 Our Recommended Tour: This Colca Canyon tour with a transfer to Puno includes all of the best stops you’d want on a Colca Canyon tour (Condors, hot springs, Colca Canyon) but also brings you straight to Puno at the end of the day!

-3. 2-Day 1-Night Hiking Tour of the Colca Canyon
+3. 2-Day (1-Night) Hiking Tour of the Colca Canyon

 This tour is one I would ONLY recommend for very fit and eager hikers.
 Many tourists fall into this tour’s trap which is that they can see and do the same things as a 3-day tour on this 2-day tour, which is true, but it is a much less enjoyable experience if you’re not a good hiker.

 This tour starts around 3 am in Arequipa and stops at the Condor Cross viewpoint before starting a full day of hiking.
 You will spend the night at a nice hotel with a pool in the depths of the Colca Canyon.
-However, based on what we saw when we were there, by the time you arrived you’ll barely have time to enjoy it before going to bed.
+However, based on what we saw when we were there, by the time you arrive you’ll barely have time to enjoy it before going to bed.

-Our Recommended Tour: This 2-day Colca Canyon hiking tour includes all of your meals, a night in a beautiful hotel, entrance fees, and an English speaking guide.
+Our Recommended Tour: This 2-day Colca Canyon hiking tour includes all of your meals, a night in a beautiful hotel, entrance fees, and an English-speaking guide.
 It has awesome reviews and a reasonable price considering all of the inclusions!

-4. 2-Day 1-Night Colca Canyon Tour WITHOUT Hiking
+4. 2-Day (1-Night) Colca Canyon Tour WITHOUT Hiking